In this section we introduce platelets themselves.

 Disorders with low platelet counts are called thrombocytopenias, a term derived from an old name for platelets, “thrombocytes”.
 This name describes the platelets as the cells (“cytes” is a word for cell) that contribute to thrombosis, or blood clotting.
 The last part of the word, “-penia”, refers to too few cells.

 Thrombocytopenia can also be caused by increased destruction of platelets once they are produced and released into the circulating blood.
 These disorders are the focus of this website.
 They are described briefly here and in more detail in their specific sections on this website.

-Immune thrombocytopenic Purpura (ITP).
-This disorder, described in its own section on this Website, is caused both by increased platelet destruction and also decreased bone marrow platelet production.
+Immune Thrombocytopenia (ITP) - This disorder, described in its own section on this website, is caused both by increased platelet destruction and also decreased bone marrow platelet production.
 These problems are caused by autoantibodies.
 Antibodies are proteins normally made by a type of white blood cells to react with and defend against foreign materials.
 For example, antibodies are normally formed to bacteria and viruses, and help with the healing process.
 Antibodies are normally stimulated by immunization and vaccination, to prevent infections.
 Antibodies normally react with organ transplants and attempt to reject these transplants.
 Autoantibodies are abnormal.
-These occur when antibody producing cells received mixed signals, and identify a normal body tissue as foreign and try to reject it.
-The term, autoantibody, means an antibody that reacts with person herself, not foreign material.
+These occur when antibody-producing cells receive mixed signals, and identify a normal body tissue as foreign and try to reject it.
+The term, autoantibody, means an antibody that reacts with the person herself, not foreign material.
 In ITP, platelets are recognized by the immune system as “foreign” cells and autoantibodies are made against platelets.
 The autoantibodies destroy the platelets rapidly after they are produced.
 The autoantibodies also react with the bone marrow megakaryocytes and inhibit platelet production.

 - Drug-induced thrombocytopenia (DITP) - This disorder is described in its own section on this website.
 Almost all medications can cause bad allergic reactions in sensitive people, but these reactions are rare.
 Most commonly, drugs may cause a red rash in sensitive people.
 Drugs can also cause serious reactions with blood platelets.
 In these reactions, drugs stick to the platelet surface, and this combination of the drug bound to the platelet can be recognized by the body as a foreign substance and the body then makes an antibody to the drug-coated platelets, and all platelets can be destroyed.
 When the drug is stopped, platelet destruction is stopped, and the platelet count returns to normal.
 But these drug-dependent antibodies can persist for many years, the same way that protective antibodies persist for many years after immunizations.
 So if the patient takes the drug again, the platelets are coated, the antibody reacts with the platelets and again the platelet count falls immediately to low levels.
 Therefore recognition of a drug as the cause for thrombocytopenia is critical to avoid any further exposure to that drug.